What is STEM?

 STEM stands for Science, Technology, Engineering and Maths.
 These four subjects are often taught in isolation; however all the disciplines are closely intertwined in the real world.
 STEM activities aim to reflect and enhance this integration.

 We aim to enhance the curriculum delivered at TGS through a variety of lunchtime clubs and projects and well as encouraging participation in external competitions and courses.
-We have an up to date STEM board situated on the way to Physics with flyers and other information for you to take home and produce a newsletter every term, detailing the STEM activities on that period.
+We have an up to date STEM board situated on the way to Physics with flyers and other information for you to take home.

 Below you will find just some of the STEM activities which take place in our school.
 Click on the title to find out more.